OlivierBlanvillain/two-phase-derivation/README.md

 ### Benchmarks

-This table shows compilation time for various pieces of code involved in the derivation.
-The overall process take about 0.5 seconds with `DeriveF`, about 25 seconds with `DeriveS` and 0.1 seconds with traditional shapeless derivation (`TShow`).
+This table shows compilation time for various pieces of code involved in the derivation of the `IDAABBS` data type given above.
+The overall process to derive a `Show[IDAABBS]` instance takes ~0.5 seconds with `DeriveF`, ~25 seconds with `DeriveS` and ~0.1 seconds with traditional shapeless derivation (`TShow`).

 |          Scala Code           |        Compilation Time       |
 |-------------------------------|:-----------------------------:|